 Gibson Family Scholarship: The Hugh Gibson family members are long-time residents of Webster County and avid supporters of Holmes Community College.
 The legacy of the Gibson family's dedication to the college lives on through their generosity as evident by the establishment of this scholarship.
-This scholarship requires the recipient to be a resident of Webster or Choctaw County and a high school graduate with a 3.0 gradepoint-average.
+This scholarship requires the recipient to be a resident of Webster or Choctaw County and a high school graduate with a 3.0 grade-point-average.

-Dr. L. C. Henson Scholarship: This scholarship was established by the family and friends of retired physician, Dr. L. C. Henson, to commemorate his lifetime contributions to the citizens of Montgomery County and his community.
+Dr. L. C. Henson Scholarship: This scholarship was established by the family and friends of retired physician, Dr. L. C. Henson, to commemorate his lifetime contributions to the citizens of Montgomery County and his commitment to promote the development and education of individuals in his community.
 The award will be made each year to a two-year resident of Montgomery County enrolled as a full-time student at any Holmes Community College campus location.
 Applicants must have and maintain a 2.5 GPA and have demonstrated financial need in order to be considered.
 The Scholarship Committee will select the annual recipient based on the stated criteria.